Hotel Security Response: Bags, ID & Restricted Areas

 It’s also important to have clear signage with rules and hours of operation.
 For added safety, consider installing emergency phones that connect directly to the front desk or a security office.
 Regular patrols by security staff, especially during off-hours, can prevent unauthorized access and ensure the facilities are being used safely by registered guests.

-Restricting Access to Staff-Only Areas
+How to Keep Staff-Only Areas Truly Secure

 Back-of-house areas like kitchens, laundry rooms, IT closets, and administrative offices are the nerve center of your hotel.
 These zones contain valuable equipment, sensitive guest data, and employee personal items, making them prime targets for theft or tampering.
 It’s essential to know who is entering these areas at all times.